 Supportive Services for Veteran Families (SSVF)

 Supportive Services for Veteran Families (SSVF) offers a wide range of supportive services to veteran households with limited incomes, including housing stability services and both VA and non-VA services that support family well-being.
 Housing stability includes preventing the loss of current housing and, when needed, finding alternate housing that is both safe and affordable.

 For eligible individuals and families with restricted incomes, this program offers a way to catch up on past due telephone bills, including a cell phone or Internet bill threatening the loss of service.
 To receive short-term financial assistance, you may be advised to change your service plan(s) to a more cost-effective option.

 CAC Supportive Housing Program (SHP)

 The CAC Supportive Housing Program (SHP) is a multi-service program for those who meet the U.S. Department of Housing & Urban Development’s (HUD) definition of chronic homelessness.
-The program is intended as the fundamental first step toward aiding chronically homeless with disabilities move toward self-sufficiency.
-Founded on the principles of Housing First, meaning we address housing needs to stabilize housing first before other issues and barriers, SHP offers long-term case management to help participants become self-sufficient.
+The program is intended to help chronically homeless with disabilities move toward self-sufficiency.
+Founded on the principles of Housing First, meaning we address housing needs to stabilize housing first before other issues and barriers, SHP offers long-term case management to help participants get back on their feet.
 In Dane County, a HUD-sponsored network called the Homeless Services Consortium maintains a community-wide priority list of those who meet this definition.
 When CAC has an opening, we refer to this list and reach out to those with the highest priority housing needs.